-The project is consistent with the AP zoning district regulations.
-A winery (as defined in the Napa County Code Section 18.08.640) and uses in connection with a winery (refer to Napa County Code Section 18.16.030) are permitted in the AP District subject to an approved use permit.
-The proposed project includes increases in employment, visitation, and the marketing program, as well as the addition of parking spaces and modifications to the internal driveway width.
+The project is consistent with the AW zoning district regulations.
+A winery (as defined in the Napa County Code Section 18.08.640) and uses in connection with a winery (refer to Napa County Code Section 18.20.030) are permitted in the AW District subject to an approved use permit.
+The proposed project includes operational changes with increases in employment, visitation, and the marketing program, as well as physical improvements with the addition of a 1,000 square foot crush pad canopy cover, expansion of the winery's domestic wastewater treatment and dispersal system and modifications to the internal driveway and entry structure widths.
 The project, as conditioned, complies with the Napa County Winery Definition Ordinance (WDO) and all other requirements of the Zoning Code as applicable.

 Analysis: Compliance with the General Plan and other applicable specific plans As proposed and as conditioned, the requested Use Permit Major Modification is consistent with the overall goals and objectives of the General Plan (2008).
-The General Plan land use designation for the subject parcel is Agricultural Resource (AR).
+The General Plan land use designation for the subject parcel is Agricultural Resource (AR) and Agriculture, Watershed, and Open Space (AWOS).